 Help your employees be more productive and minimize distractions by using apps like Todoist or Rescue Time to help your employees focus on tasks and stay on point.
 Remote employees may not realize how much time they’re wasting scrolling on social media or what tasks they’re behind on – using such apps can help shine a light on where they can boost productivity.

-When it comes to effectively managing remote employees, you need to provide feedback in order to fix problems before they spiral out of control.
-You want your employees to be productive, engaged and motivated to be a top performer.
+When it comes to effectively manage remote employees, you need to provide feedback in order to fix problems before they spiral out of control.
+You want your employees to be productive, engaged, and motivated to be a top performer.

 If you are dealing with a difficult employee, make sure you act sooner rather than later.
 The point is to nip negativity in the bud instead of dealing with total chaos.
 Be sure that trust is a key component of your company culture, as is your ability to really be there for your employees, no matter the location.
 Make sure your employees feel valued, heard, and trusted.